Friday, 7 March 2025

 I must have buried my dream...

-At the time I was THe Singer Songwriter Who Worked As An Actor in TV, Film and Commercials.
+At the time I was THe Singer Songwriter Who Works As An Actor in TV, Films and Commercials.

-Being an Artist was not part of the plan.
+Being an Artist was not a part of the plan.

-Yet there was no doubt, I knew it in my heart, it was time to paint.
+Yet the message was clear, and there was no doubt.
+I knew for sure, it was time to paint.

 At first my mind was going through them changes, thoughts and feelings vacillated between hope and fear.